What is a broiler?

 Ready to try out your broiler?
 While every recipe is different, these general guidelines on how to use a broiler can help you get started:

-Use broiling cookware: Next, find the right cookware.
+Next, find the right cookware.
 Some ovens may come with a metal broiling pan consisting of a rack on top and a drip pan underneath.
-If you don’t have a broiling pan, use a shallow metal baking pan along with a baking rack to hold meat out of grease.
+If you don’t have a broiling pan, use a shallow metal baking pan built to handle high temperatures without flexing, along with a baking rack to hold meat out of grease.
 You can also use a cast iron skillet for broiling meats.
 Avoid using glass cookware when broiling – the intense heat can cause it to crack or even shatter.

-Preheat your broiler: Once your racks are in place, let your broiler preheat for several minutes before placing your food inside.
+Once your racks are in place, let your broiler preheat for generally 5 minutes or so before placing your food inside.
 Preheating times can vary based on your oven, so check your user guide to see how much time you’ll need.
-While most broilers operate using an on/off switch, some ovens do have a low/high function or allow you to set a particular temperature.
+Some broilers make a noise to indicate that they are fully preheated.
+While some broilers operate using an on/off switch, many ovens do have a low/high function or allow you to set a particular temperature.
 Check your recipe to see what setting you need to use.
+Use the high setting when broiling thin cuts of meat that you prefer seared in natural juices and less done on their interiors.
+Use the low broil setting with thicker cuts of meat that are better cooked all the way through.

 Much like grilling, broiling is a fun way to bring out new flavors in familiar foods.
 Before you start experimenting, it’s important to understand some of the basics for different types of foods.